 When the screaming of the wicked in hell finally dies out, because all his body has been consumed in the flames or eaten by worms…presto, God gives him a new body (new skin, according to another religion), so he can start feeling the excruciating pain of being burnt alive or eaten alive all over again.

 Now, continue to visualize yourself as the king over a certain future city in the realm of Christ.
 Imagine to your horror, that you find that one of your own children turns out to be an absolutely incorrigible sinner.
 Now, if such visualizing is impossible, as it is for me, imagine that somebody else is the king and he realizes it is his own wicked son that is being cast over the cliff into the fiery pit.
-The son falls with a thud on sheol ’s floor and is soon fully gone up in smoke or eaten alive.
+The son falls with a thud on sheol’s floor and is soon fully gone up in smoke or eaten alive.
 Just as his screams fade out, you hear him screaming again, this time with a fresh body.
-And this goes on, in the words of the venerated Christian fathers, forever and ever as long as God and Satan live.
+And this goes on, states the venerated Christian writers, forever and ever as long as God and Satan live.

 In human affairs, there is a foundational justice called the Law of Reciprocity.
 This Law stipulates that the punishment should fit the crime.
 It is not legal, or moral, even in the conscience of secular humanity to punish a man who has knocked out one front tooth of his neighbor in a fisticuffs by extracting two of his front teeth.
 The principle of just reciprocity is the framework within which all nations make their laws of justice.
 This is the principle decreed even by God in the Old Testament.